ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 To build up a macroscopic theory of a fluid we first require an equation which describes the conservation of some extensive property such as mass.
-Consider an element of a fluid with a fixed volume $V$ and surface $S$ in the bulk, the property of this element is simply
+Consider an element of a fluid with a fixed volume $V$ and surface $S$ in the bulk, the property (e.g. mass) for this element of fluid is simply
 ```math
 A(t) = \int_{V} \mathrm{d}^3 r\ a(\vec{r}, t)
 ```